-- LOGIC SCHOOL
+LOGIC SCHOOL

 Beginning orchestra is designed to help students learn techniques and musicianship through stringed instruments (Violin, Viola, Cello and Bass).
-Students perform in the Christmas Concert, Spring Concert and the Benefit program.
-Students are responsible for supplying their own instrument. - VOCAL MUSIC
+Students are encouraged to audition for Region Orchestras.
+Students need to supply their own instruments unless school-owned instruments are available to rent. - VOCAL MUSIC

 This class is a combination of vocal technique and musicianship, using music literature of numerous genres.
 Students will learn music literacy, including music notation and sightreading.
 The focus is on blend and group singing, but students will also have solo opportunities.
-Students perform in the Christmas Concert, Spring Concert and the Benefit program.

 - VISUAL ART